Odonata971/QuikAccessHub/README.md

 # QuikAccessHub

-A little .exe application that launches preconfigured templates according to the settings.

-It uses tkinter and customTkinter to display the ui.

-If you have any questions about it, find a bug or thought about an upgrade, feel free to contact me.
+QuikAccessHub is a lightweight executable application that streamlines the launching of pre-configured templates based on user settings.
+It utilizes tkinter and customTkinter libraries for the user interface.

+## Reporting Issues

+When reporting an issue, provide detailed information, including:
+- Steps to reproduce the issue
+- Error messages or logs
+- Any relevant context or screenshots

 ## Features

-- Launch multiples apps with one click
+- Launch multiple applications with a single click
-- Quicker to begin your projects
+- Quick access to pre-configured templates
-- User-adjustable
+- Customizable settings
-- Possibility to make over 5 differents templates
+- Create and store over five distinct templates
-- Easy to use
+- User-friendly interface

 ## Screenshots

-Soon...
+Visual representations of the application's interface will be available shortly.